-1.3.2.1 Initialization
+1.4.2.1 Initialization

 Initialization is the process that prepares all memories, sets all operational parameters and starts running the application software.
 In order to be able to start normal operations, the software first requires a number of specific parameters, such as, among others, those related to the station (station code number, altitude, latitude and longitude); date and time; physical location of the sensor in the data-acquisition section; type and characteristics of sensor-conditioning modules; conversion and linearization constants for sensor output conversion into meteorological values; absolute and rate of change limits for quality-control purposes; and data buffering file location.
 Depending on the station, all or part of these parameters may be locally input or modified by the user through interactive menus on a terminal.
 In the latest generation of AWSs, initialization may be executed remotely, for instance, by the central network processing system or by a remote personal computer.
 In addition to full initialization, a partial initialization should be programmed.
 This automatically restores normal operation, without any loss of stored data, after a temporary interruption caused by real-time clock setting, maintenance, calibration or power failure.
+The central system (typically a collecting platform) should be able to report the full set of initialization parameters of each AWS, for network and maintenance management.

-1.3.2.2 Sampling and filtering
+1.4.2.2 Sampling and filtering

-Sampling can be defined as the process of obtaining a well-spaced sequence of measurements of a variable.
+Sampling is the process of obtaining a discrete sequence of measurements of a quantity.
 To digitally process meteorological sensor signals, the question arises of how often the sensor outputs should be sampled.
 It is important to ensure that the sequence of samples adequately represents significant changes in the atmospheric variable being measured.
 A generally accepted rule of thumb is to sample at least once during the time constant of the sensor.
-However, as some meteorological variables have high frequency components, proper filtering or smoothing should be accomplished first by selecting sensors with a suitable time-constant or by filtering and smoothing techniques in the signal-conditioning modulesFor much m, (see Part IV, Chapter 2).
+However, as some meteorological variables have high frequency components, proper filtering or smoothing should be accomplished first by selecting sensors with a suitable time-constant or by filtering and smoothing techniques in the signal-conditioning modules.
+More details are presented in Part IV, Chapter 2.

+Sensors needing a high frequency sampling have often their own embedded microprocessor to calculate the relevant meteorological parameters, thus reducing the task of the AWS.
+A typical example is a wind sensor, which recommended sampling frequency is 4 Hz.

 The natural small-scale variability of the atmosphere, the introduction of noise into the measurement process by electronic devices and, in particular, the use of sensors with short time-constants make averaging a most desirable process for reducing the uncertainty of reported data.

-DIup to 10 min being acceptable

-Considering the need for the interchangeability of sensors and homogeneity of observed data, it is recommended:

-(a) That samples taken to compute averages should be obtained at equally spaced time intervals which:

-(i) Do not exceed the time constant of the sensor; or

-(ii) Do not exceed the time constant of an analogue low-pass filter following the linearized output of a fast response sensor; or

-(iii) Are sufficient in number to ensure that the uncertainty of the average of the samples is reduced to an acceptable level, for example, smaller than the required accuracy of the average;

-(b) That samples to be used in estimating extremes of fluctuations should be taken at least four times as often as specified in (i) or (ii) above.
+Annex 1.E of this guides recommends that “instantaneous” values of meteorological variables be a 1 min average (except for wind and Meteorological Opticla range which are special cases).

-1.3.2.3 Raw-data conversion
+1.4.2.3 Raw-data conversion

 The conversion of raw sensor data consists of the transformation of the electrical output values of sensors or signal-conditioning modules into meteorological units.
-The process involves the application of conversion algorithms making use of constants and relations obtained during calibration procedures.
+The process involves the application of conversion algorithms sometimes making use of constants and relations obtained during calibration procedures.